One of the smartest ways to add living space to your home is through converting the garage.

 If your garage is attached to the house, you can transform it into a living space quickly and affordable.
 A well-planned garage conversion will help you create a new room that blends with the existing house and might be adapted to serve many different purposes.

-Here are 8 things you should consider when turning your garage into living space.
+Here are 8 things you should consider when turning your garage into a living space.

 An interesting option is a radiant floor heating system – it’s relatively easy to install on an existing concrete slab.